Ayushi20-19/ApiDesk/README.md

 <br/>

-There are many great Extensions. however, I didn't find one that really suited a develpoer's needs for API Testing and Error Searching. so I created this enhanced one.
-I want to create a extension for developers that'll be the last one you ever need -- I think this is it.
+There are numerous excellent Extensions.
+However, we couldn't find one that met a developer's API Testing and Error Searching requirements.
+So We made this ApiDesk.
+We want to make a developer extension that will be the last one you'll ever need, and we believe this is it.

 Here's why:
 * Your time should be focused on only something that deserves.
 A project that solves a problem and helps others.
 * You shouldn't be search again and again for same type of errors by opening new tabs.
 * Api Testing without writing any code at one place.

 Of course, no extension will serve all demands since your needs may be different.
-So I'll be adding more features in the near future.
+So We'll be adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have reviewed to expanding this Extension!